 Fast and funny, incisive and heartfelt, Good People plumbs the American appetite to sum up an era of greed and surreal ambition.

-STEVEN KEY MEYERS was born on a farm near Grand Junction, Colorado, raised in various Midwestern and Eastern locales, and now lives in darkest Indiana.
-He earned degrees in English literature at The City College of New York and at Columbia University.
+STEVEN KEY MEYERS was born on a farm near Grand Junction, Colorado, raised in Midwestern and Eastern locales, and currently lives in darkest Indiana.
+He has degrees in English literature from City College of New York and Columbia University.